Home » LGBTQ+ Culture » How Bottom‑Shaming Affects Us All: Real-Life Examples and Solutions

 Real examples of bottom‑shaming and how to recognise and challenge them.

-Bottom-shaming is a set of words, jokes, profiles, and behaviours that demean receptive anal sex and the men who enjoy it.
-It shows up everywhere: in hookups and friend groups, on dating apps, in porn language, and even inside our own heads.
+Bottom-shaming refers to the use of words, banter, jokes, profiles, and behaviours to demean receptive anal sex and gay men.
+It shows up everywhere: at hookup meetings, friendship groups, on dating apps, in porn language, and even inside our own heads.

-This article shows concrete examples of the act, explains the real harms, and gives practical, evidence‑informed steps to dismantle the stigma and promote sexual honesty, safety, and dignity.
+This article shows concrete examples of the act, explains the real harms, and offers practical, evidence‑informed steps to dismantle shaming and stigma and promote sexual honesty, safety, and dignity.

 What Bottom-Shaming Looks Like in the Real World